 on May 16, 2013

 For some ungodly reason, these two guys wanted to feel their wives’ labor pains for themselves.
 Sweet?
 Strange?
 Well, it’s definitely something.

 After technicians hooked electrode simulators onto the guys’ abdomens, they electrocuted them (!) over and over to simulate labor.
 Yowza!

 The dudes start out laughing but that doesn’t last long.
 Check out the video, and then for Goddess’ sake - thank your mom.

 BONUS: If your twisted self enjoyed watching that, click here to see two different guys do it in Dutch.

 Some days, a lady just wants to see a fine man strip.
 You’d think this would be easy but there are so many perils in the way.
 Male strippers, for some reason, often feel the need to oil themselves up, grow their hair long and stringy and perform in such a way that you feel you need to go home and take a shower and not in the good way.

 BY Teresa Lu

 on Apr 01, 2013

 Last Tuesday, in association with V-Day, Eve Ensler, award-winning playwright of The Vagina Monologues, hosted a panel discussion regarding sexual violence, in the light of the Steubenville rape case.
 The event sold out in eight minutes.
-Though it was exciting to know that every seat would filled with engaged listeners, there was something so annoyingly typical about the scene that greeted me: the audience was composed almost entirely ...
+Though it was exciting to know that every seat would filled with engaged listeners, there was something so annoyingly typical about the scene that greeted me: the audience was composed almost entirely of women, with a couple of guys sprinkled here and there.
 Read More